Monoidal categories, representation gap and cryptography: Planar monoids

 \item Each $J$-cell of $\tlmon$ is idempotent, and $\hcell(e)\cong\onemon$ for all idempotent $H$-cells.
 We have

 \end{enumerate}

 \end{Proposition}

-\begin{proof} \textit{(a)+(b).} For (a) and (b) we recall that the $\K$-linear version of this theorem can be found in {\eg} \cite[Example 1.4]{GrLe-cellular} or \cite[Section 2]{RiSaAu-temperley-lieb}.
+\begin{proof} \textit{(a)+(b).} For (a) and (b) we recall that the $\K$-linear version of this proposition can be found in {\eg} \cite[Example 1.4]{GrLe-cellular} or \cite[Section 2]{RiSaAu-temperley-lieb}.
 (Note that \cite[Section 2]{RiSaAu-temperley-lieb} gives $|\lcell|=|\rcell|=\binom{n}{c(k)}-\binom{n}{c(k)-1}$, which we rewrite into the claimed expression via algebra autopilot.)
 The arguments given in these papers do not depend on $\K$ nor on the parameter $\delta$ and go through in the set-theoretical case without change as well.
+In monoid theory this appears again in many works, {\eg} in \cite{LaFiGe-ideal-kauffman}.